Have you asked yourself lately if your job is right for you?

 For other ways to establish happiness in the workplace, this article offers a guide and tips for making employees happier.

 To determine your own job satisfaction, you need to do an assessment of your strengths and skills.
-This tool guides you to create a Strength-Based Resumé in order to do exactly that.
+This tool guides you to complete a Strengths In Challenging Times worksheet in order to do exactly that.

 17 Stress & Burnout Prevention Exercises – If you’re looking for more science-based ways to help others manage stress without spending hours on research and session prep, this collection contains 17 validated stress management tools for practitioners.
 Use them to help others identify signs of burnout and create more balance in their lives.